mniebling/light-fakery/docs/functions/core.md

 This is light-fakery's internal random number generator ([PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator)), although it's exposed in case you want to generate raw random numbers.

 It returns numbers between 0 and 1, and by default initializes with a seed based on the current time.
-To create a deterministic generator, call the [setSeed](/functions/utility#setSeed) function; after that point, all light-fakery functions will use the custom seed.
+To create a deterministic generator, call the [setSeed](/functions/utility#setSeed) function; after that point all light-fakery functions will use the custom seed.

 ```typescript